Organic vs. Regular Chocolate

 What Exactly Is Organic Chocolate?

-Before writing this hub, I always defined organic chocolate as ‘expensive’ chocolate; I never stopped to research why it’s expensive, and what the difference is between organic chocolate and the Big Name (cheap) stuff I usually bought.
+Before writing this article, I always defined organic chocolate as "expensive" chocolate; I never stopped to research why it’s expensive, and what the difference is between organic chocolate and the big-name (cheap) stuff I usually bought.

 One of the main differences is that organic chocolate is created using cocoa beans which have not been treated with synthetic fertilizers, herbicides or pesticides.
 True organic chocolate should not stop at the cocoa bean—any other ingredients included in the blend (sugar, milk, nuts, fruit, spices, etc.) should be organic as well.
 Of course, just because the label reads organic does not mean that it is totally organic; check the labels closely—your chocolate’s organic percentage could be anywhere from 70% to 98%.

 How Do You Know If Your Chocolate Is Organic?

 - There should be a label that reads: USDA Certified Organic.
 This can be either on the front or the back of the packaging.

 - The USDA National Organic program forbids the use of preservatives, artificial colors, and GMOs.
 If you see any of these listed on the packaging, then your chocolate is not organic

 - As mentioned earlier, organic farming should maintain and replenish soil for cacao trees without the use of harmful pesticides, herbicides, and fertilizers